openshift/microshift/docs/rebase.md

 These patches are produced by identifying the missing patches [TODO: describe process] and transforming those patches to apply against `/vendor` instead of o/k's staging dir [TODO: describe process].
 This process requires some manual work but should be necessary rarely (likely after OpenShift rebases onto a upstream version).

 ## Rebasing `Makefile`, `Dockerfiles`, and `.spec` file
-When updating to a new minor version of OpenShift, update the `Makefile` [here](https://github.com/openshift/microshift/blob/main/Makefile#L16) and [here](https://github.com/openshift/microshift/blob/main/Makefile#L55-L66) and also check whether the Dockerfiles need a new base image (e.g. [this](https://github.com/openshift/microshift/blob/main/packaging/images/openshift-ci/Dockerfile)) and the RPM `.spec` file needs updates (e.g. [this](https://github.com/openshift/microshift/blob/main/packaging/rpm/microshift.spec))
+When updating to a new minor version of OpenShift, update the `RELEASE_BASE` and `GO_LD_FLAGS in the [`Makefile`](https://github.com/openshift/microshift/blob/main/Makefile) to match the new version and also check whether the Dockerfiles need a new base image (e.g. [this](https://github.com/openshift/microshift/blob/main/packaging/images/openshift-ci/Dockerfile)) and the RPM `.spec` file needs updates (e.g. [this](https://github.com/openshift/microshift/blob/main/packaging/rpm/microshift.spec))

 Commit the changes: